 – An online course for facilitators

-A 12-week adventure, to come home to the body, and learn practical tools for training and coaching.
+A 12-week course to come home to the body, and learn practical tools for training and coaching

-These days most facilitators know that the body matters, yet many still feel cut off from themselves, ill-at-ease in their own skin or unsure how to work safely and effectively with clients through the body.
+These days most facilitators know that the body matters, yet many still feel unsure how to work safely and effectively with clients through the body.
 Others simply need a framework and support for their own development, as it’s hard to go it alone.
-While the word has become common, how to work practically in this manner with mainstream clients isn’t obvious.
-The nuts and bolts of working this way with others.
+While the word “embodiment” has become common, how to work practically in this manner with mainstream clients isn’t obvious.
+The nuts and bolts of embodied facilitation take clarity and practice.
 This is understandable as our culture has lost its way in this regard.
-Clearly, to have integrity in this area though, facilitators must not just read about the subject.
+Clearly, to have integrity in this area, facilitators must not just read about the subject.
 What really works is to develop your own unique being; through practice, application and community.
 This is what FEC provides.

 There are already some great courses out there (like our own EFC) but people may not be able to travel across the world multiple times for intensives.
 With this in mind, this course brings high quality, well-structured embodied learning to your home.
 If you’d like a deep dive into your own embodiment, and to pick up ways of working that you can easily apply, take a look.

 FEC condenses and refines our many years of embodied teaching to the most useful personally transformative practices and pragmatic professional applications.
-The course is a foundation for anyone who’d like to be more connected, and will be especially useful for coaches, movement teachers and facilitators who want to be more embodied themselves, and want safe, effective easy-to-use techniques – for online and offline delivery.
+The course is a foundation for coaches, movement teachers and facilitators who want to be more embodied themselves, and want safe, effective easy-to-use techniques – for online and offline delivery.
 The content has been tried and tested as part of the Embodied Facilitator Course, and now we’re making the content available to a wider audience.

 Who this course is suitable for